 Decisions are best made using a broad perspective.
 Effective consultants promote better decision-making by involving the entire team’s collective intelligence rather than relying on one person’s perspective.
 Each team member can contribute to decisions by offering unique, valuable information and views to the group.

 Consultants know that effective, engaging meetings are also a great opportunity to increase knowledge through information-sharing and promote self-growth in team members.
 They are also an opportunity to provide motivation towards the end goal.

 Plan and Prepare

 Perhaps the most important value-add of Consultants who lead effective meetings is preparation.
 Before meetings, they set up an agenda.
 Knowing exactly what will be covered in the meeting helps determine how much time should be allotted for the whole meeting, as well as how much time each participant has to contribute.
 They determine exactly what should be achieved with the meeting.
 Is the client looking to make decisions, provide feedback, or share information?
 Knowing what the client wants to accomplish and staying on topic will keep your meeting organized and productive.
-They prepare the technical aspect.
-Are they going to use a projector, slide sharing software, or a note taking app?
-They make sure that each system is set up and working properly before your meeting starts.
+They prepare the technical aspect, incorporating technology tools like projectors, slide sharing software, or a note taking apps.
+Consultants make sure that each system is set up and working properly before a meeting starts.
 This way, they won’t have to take time out of a client meeting to troubleshoot.